-- Let's consider that everything can be observed at time of each decision. - Plan is then a policy function from state to action. - Can all plans (purposeful decision strategies) be represented like this? - Many can, but sometimes it's useful to be random (e.g. games)
+- Let's consider that everything can be observed at time of each decision - Plan is then a policy function from state to action - Can all plans (purposeful decision strategies) be represented like this? - Many can, but sometimes it's useful to be random: some games with simultaneous moves (game theory), when we do not know the best action (exploring actions), ...